bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_17_Introduce_Hystrix.md

 }
 ```

-- Now let's move the implementation of sending and handling the User GET request from the `UserServiceClient.isPremiumUser` into the `GetUserCommand.run` method.
+Now let's move the implementation of sending and handling the User GET request from the `UserServiceClient.isPremiumUser` into the `GetUserCommand.run` method.
-In the `UserServiceClient.isPremiumUser` method remains the execution of the Hystrix command:
+The execution of the Hystrix command remains in the `UserServiceClient.isPremiumUser` method.
 ```
 User user = new GetUserCommand(url, restTemplate).execute();
 ```
-Note: As the execute method potentially raises an `HystrixRuntimeException`, this would be the right place to handle and log it.
+**Note:** As the execute method potentially raises an `HystrixRuntimeException`, this would be the right place to handle and log it.

 ## Step 3: Test the Ads-Microservice locally